hycjessie/Bash-practices/README.md

 # Bash-practices
-This is the scripts and practices for bash and shell script
+This is my learning notes for bash and shell script